socrata/dev.socrata.com/publishers/cookbooks/alliance-exchange/overview.md

                 "offenderid": "4575",
                 "dateofbirth": "12/21/1991",
                 "sexperceived": "Female",
-                "sentencingcounty": "sangamon"
+                "sentencingcounty": "sangamon",
+                "recordid": 1234
             }
         }
     ]
 }
 ```
 ##### Notes
-[1] Must be present for certification

-[2] RowID: Submit a record ID or primary key for the record.
+[1] RecordID: Submit a record ID or primary key for the record.
 This number should be unique.
 You are free to submit a string in any format as long as it uniquely identifies the record in your system.
 It does not have to include additional variables.
 If you have concerns and would like to discuss alternative approaches, please contact us.

 ## Courts Program Pipeline Critical Elements